 - Often it is necessary to quickly select a specific piece of information

-- Quickly selecting all the activities within an organization linked to a specific goal can easily become a challenge
+- Quickly selecting all the activities within an organisation linked to a specific goal can easily become a challenge

-Having an overview of all the indicators relating to a specific development process that involves different functions throughout the entire organization is impossible without a shared working method
+Having an overview of all the indicators relating to a specific development process that involves different functions throughout the entire organisation is impossible without a shared working method

 The number one enemy of efficiency

 It also becomes difficult to track the work carried out by other departments and units if planning and follow-up is frequently performed in locally stored documents.
 Which activities are other parts of the organisation investing in to enhance employee satisfaction?
 What analyses and conclusions have they formed from their work?
 There may be transparency in water cooler conversations, but in organisations with hundreds or thousands of employees, gaining a real-time overview of good examples and learning from each other is a major challenge.